 Solutions that are often dedicated to hosting just one single page - the landing page of a marketing campaign.
-They tend to target marketers, enterpreneurs, people who experiment with multiple concepts of a page or campaign and want to easily track and analyze user behavior.
+They tend to target marketers, entrepreneurs, people who experiment with multiple concepts of a page or campaign and want to easily track and analyze user behavior.

 Content Management Systems

 This broad class of systems offers more power and control over what is happening with your website.
 This may be a good thing, or a bad thing - depending on how much effort you want to put in.
-Starting from static site generators, through classic, “headed” CMSes and finishing with modern headless CMSes - the commitment you’ll have to make will grow.
+Starting from static site generators, through the classic, “headed” CMSes, and finishing with modern headless CMSes - the commitment you’ll have to make will grow.

 Static site generators

 These tools offer a neat way to build a set of static files that form your website.
-There’s usually 2 parts to it - the raw content, written for example in a popular Markdown format and a theme, which usually contains a predefined layout of your page.
-The generator engine will produce final HTML files of your website based on these 2 ingredients (and probably some additional configuration or code, as well).
+There are usually 2 parts to it - the raw content, written for example in a popular Markdown format, and a theme, which usually contains a predefined layout of your page.
+The generator engine will produce the final HTML files of your website based on these 2 ingredients (and probably some additional configuration or code, as well).
 You will have to get somewhat technical with this solution, but you’ll be in control of how your page is built and what really happens with the content.

 Classic, “headed” CMS

 The classical, or “headed”, as opposed to headless CMSes are responsible for delivering the HTML code of your website upon every request from a user’s browser.
-There are 2 parts of the system - the user-facing part and admin interface, which is where you will enter your content.
+There are 2 parts of the system - the user-facing part and the admin interface, which is where you will enter your content.
 The admin part can be pretty complex and will also allow you to install additional extensions, themes, etc. that will provide extra features to your CMS system.
 The main issues of these platforms are: